glassBead-tc/mcp-agent-ts/examples/mcp_playwright_agent/README.md

    - Filesystem paths

 ## Usage
-uv run main.py --criteria "Python developers in San Francisco" --max-results 7 --output "/desktop/JOB.csv" Run the script from the command line using: uv run main.py --criteria "THE POSITION YOU ARE LOOKING FOR" --max-results NUMBER OF MAX RESULTS --output "LOCATION OF SAVED RESULTS"
+npx tsx main.ts --criteria "Python developers in San Francisco" --max-results 7 --output "/desktop/JOB.csv" Run the script from the command line using: npx tsx main.ts --criteria "THE POSITION YOU ARE LOOKING FOR" --max-results NUMBER OF MAX RESULTS --output "LOCATION OF SAVED RESULTS"